 Speedeon supports many disruptive emerging brands that have grown by targeting and serving niche markets.
-Unlike the client referenced in Part 1 of this series – that had an abundance of customer and response data – startups often don’t have a robust CRM that may be leveraged for predictive analytics or modeling.
-When this is the case, targeting strategies need to be more nuanced and leverage qualitative insights and descriptive analytics for the development of growth strategies.
+Unlike the client referenced in Part 1 of this series – which had an abundance of customer and response data – startups often don’t have a robust CRM to leverage for predictive analytics or modeling.
+When this is the case, targeting strategies need to be more nuanced and leverage qualitative insights and descriptive analytics to develop growth strategies.
 To that effect, I’d like to share an example…

 The client had limited quoter and customer data on file, not nearly enough to support a modeling engagement.
-Despite not having an abundance of data, Speedeon was able to identify what was available to perform a descriptive analysis which included quoter information.
+Despite not having an abundance of data, Speedeon was able to identify what was available to perform a descriptive analysis that included quote information.

 The subsequent geodemographic analysis resulted in a targeted audience of new movers that the client was able to use to support their customer acquisition initiatives.

-Over a three-month testing period, the brand targeted new movers via direct mail with a general messaging outlining the benefits of their usage-based model.
-Once testing had been completed, performance, in the form of new quotes and conversion was measured and reported.
+Over a three-month testing period, the brand targeted new movers via direct mail with a general message outlining the benefits of their usage-based model.
+After finishing testing, we measured and reported the performance of our strategy in the form of new quotes and conversions.

 The findings?
 Results compared to non-movers targeted during the same timeframe were shocking:

 - New Mover response rates were .13% higher than non-movers, equating to a 77.1% lift in response

 - Cost per lead was nearly $80 more favorable for new movers compared to non-movers